kevinohara80/nforce/README.md

 ### OAuth Object

 At the end of a successful authorization, you a returned an OAuth object for the user.
 Cache this object as it will be used for subsequent requests.
 This object contains your access token, endpoint, id, and other information.

+Why is this not automatically stored as a global variable?
+This is because you can have multiple users accessing your application and each user will have their own OAuth credentials from Salesforce.
+In this scenario, it makes the most sense to store these credentials in the users session or in some other data store.
+If you are using [express](https://github.com/visionmedia/express), **nforce** can take care of storing this for you (see below).

 ### Express Middleware